gvnq/Documentation/SoteriaGeneralWhitePaper.md

 The advantage of the _PHANTOM_ protocol is that it provides a topological ordering - which can be used on smart constracts that require strict ordering.

-By pursuing strict ordering _PHANTOM_'s block confirmation time suffers as a result, this is not very optimal compared to _SPECTRE_, which has very high block confirmation time, but no strict ordering.
+By pursuing strict ordering _PHANTOM_'s block confirmation time suffers as a result, this is not very optimal compared to _SPECTRE_, which has very speedy block confirmation time, but no strict ordering.

 We plan to implement a combination of _SPECTRE_ and _PHANTOM_ protocols in our second stage of consensus protocol implementation.